PaulSRock/kasalink/README.md

 # KasaPowerStrip
-Client Library to talk to the Kasa HSxxx Plugs and Power Strips.
+Go Client Library to talk to the Kasa HSxxx Plugs and Power Strips.